San Antonio, Paraguay: Ports

 In 1926 the first port was opened to export fruit.
 The port was named Puerto Naranja, as there was a large orange plantation nearby which provided much of the fruit exported through this port.

 From the 1950s through the 1990s, Puerto Minera was used for shipping stones from Cerro Ñemby, which were used to pave the streets of Puerto Pilcomayo.

-Today the Port of San Antonio is the largest grain port in Paraguay.
+The Port of San Antonio is currently the largest grain port in Paraguay.

 Fishing

 Because it is located on the banks of the Paraguayan River, fishing is an important activity, The river has many varieties of fish ranging from dorado, pacu, tres puntos, corvina, piraña, palometa, Anguilla de rio, armado, and surubí.